raffimh/dev-overflow/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Technologies Used
+This project is built with the following technologies:

+Next.js - A React framework for production.
+MongoDB - A NoSQL database.
+Mongoose - An ODM (Object Data Modeling) library for MongoDB and Node.js.
+React - A JavaScript library for building user interfaces.
+Tailwind CSS - A utility-first CSS framework.
+TypeScript - A typed superset of JavaScript.
+ESLint - A tool for identifying and fixing problems in JavaScript code.
+Prettier - An opinionated code formatter.
+PostCSS - A tool for transforming CSS with JavaScript.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: